NDAB20006U Econometrics B (ØkB)

 - Give individually written feedback on two assignments.

 Details on deadlines, groupsizes and peerfeedback will be available on Absalon.

 - 7-point grading scale

 The re-exam consists of two parts:

-2. Oral examination (20 minutes without preparation), covering the exam assignment and the course syllabus.
+2. Oral examination (20 minutes without preparation), covering all assignments and the course syllabus.

-If student is not qualified for the exam, qualification can be achieved by submitting and approval of the mandatory assignment no later than two weeks prior to the re-exam.
+If a student is not qualified for the exam, qualification can be achieved by (re)submitting the 2-4 mandatory assignments no later than two weeks prior to the re-exam.

 Criteria for exam assesment